georgemuriithi/tesla-stock-price-pred/README.md

     <img alt="License" src="https://img.shields.io/github/license/georgemuriithi/tesla-stock-price-pred.svg?color=blue&cachedrop">
 </a>

-Tesla’s stock price was predicted over some months using an LSTM (Long Short-Term Memory) model.
-Tweets about Tesla were used to improve prediction accuracy.
+Tesla’s stock price is predicted over some months using an LSTM (Long Short-Term Memory) model.
+Tweets about Tesla are used to improve prediction accuracy.

-First, the stock price was predicted over some months using an **LSTM Multivariate Time-Series Prediction** model.
-Then, tweets about Tesla were cleaned and their daily average sentiment scores were computed using **TextBlob.** Lastly, the daily average sentiment scores were added as a feature in the LSTM model and used for prediction.
+First, the stock price is predicted over some months using an **LSTM Multivariate Time-Series Prediction** model.
+Then, tweets about Tesla are cleaned and their daily average sentiment scores are computed using **TextBlob.** Lastly, the daily average sentiment scores are added as a feature in the LSTM model and used for prediction.

 ***Disclaimer:** The LSTM model cannot be used to predict stock prices in real life because the stock market is highly unpredictable.
 Prediction models do not work.
-In this project, the validation phase was used to test the model's performance.
-The purpose of the project was to implement Multivariate Time-Series Prediction using LSTM.*
+In this project, the validation phase is used to test the model's performance.
+The purpose of the project is to implement Multivariate Time-Series Prediction using LSTM.*

 ## Problem Description
-The task was to investigate the impact of tweets about Tesla on its stock price.
+The task is to investigate the impact of tweets about Tesla on its stock price.

 ### Data
 The csv files zip and model states can be accessed from the *data* folder.